 Housing Choice Voucher (HCV) program participant residing at the project.
 A resident who is already receiving housing choice voucher assistance on the date of the eligibility event may be included in the PBV contract, but only if the triggering event for the RAD conversion provides the opportunity for the HCV assistance to become enhanced (e.g. a prepayment) and if the resident consents to convert their assistance to PBV assistance.
 In the case of a RAD conversion where a prepayment occurs, the resident has several options.
 The resident may accept the enhanced voucher protections (See Part II, Paragraph D of PIH Notice 2001-41); the resident may choose to reject the enhanced voucher protections and retain its regular HCV assistance, or the resident may agree to relinquish their voucher after being briefed by the PHA and only if they provide written consent to convert their HCV assistance to PBV assistance under RAD.
 Notice PIH 2001–41 addresses circumstances under which an HCV program participant residing in a project undergoing a preservation prepayment may remain in the project and receive enhanced voucher assistance.

 Eligible Units for PBRA Conversion.
 All units that are currently covered by a Rent Supp or RAP contract may be included in the PBRA conversion.
-Additionally, all units that would receive TPVs in the form of EVs after a qualifying prepayment, as discussed in Section 3.4, C, 2 above, may also be included in the PBRA conversion.
+Additionally, all units that would receive TPVs in the form of EVs after a qualifying prepayment, as discussed in Section 3.4.2.D.2 above, may also be included in the PBRA conversion.
 HCV holders at the project will be allowed to be included in the PBRA contract, but only if the triggering event for the RAD conversion provides the opportunity for the HCV assistance to become enhanced (e.g. a qualifying prepayment) and if the resident consents to convert their assistance to PBRA assistance.
-Owners should follow the procedures discussed in Section 3.4, C, 4 above in order to include HCV assistance on their PBRA contract.
+Owners should follow the procedures discussed in Section 3.4.2.D.4 above in order to include HCV assistance on their PBRA contract.

 Special Provisions Affecting Conversions to PBVs